krishnasingh-09/chat-app/README.md

 <h2>💻 Running the Application</h2>
 <p>After starting both the backend and frontend servers, open your web browser and navigate to <code>http://localhost:3000</code> to access the messaging service.
 You can register a new account or log in with existing credentials.</p>

-<h2>📄 Documentation</h2>
-<p>Create a comprehensive system design document detailing the architecture, API endpoints, and data flow of your application.
-Additionally, include clear instructions on setting up and running your prototype, including dependencies and libraries used, along with explanations for your choices.</p>

-<h2>📦 Deployment</h2>
-<p>If you have the capability, deploy your prototype on a cloud platform (e.g., AWS, Heroku) and provide access for testing.
-Document the deployment process in your README.</p>

 <h2>👤 About the Developer</h2>
 <ul>